 Our own seed harvest is ready in mid-end November each year.
 We have to offer our bean seeds on a first-come-first-served basis as we have limited stock.
 If you put our website into your Favourites and check the list, you can best ensure you obtain the bean seeds you want.

 NOTE We reiterate that we are not year-on-year suppliers of the heirloom bean seeds on this list.
 We only send out these varieties (each variety once only!) on the understanding that some plants will be grown out for seed-saving for your future seed stock.
-When you have plenty of saved seed, give some seeds away to friends, write down for them the name of the bean variety, and ask them to grow, save and give away seeds themselves to others.
-If you are concerned about your success with this, we suggest you practise for one season with a variety from our organic bean list.
-Once you get the hang of it, go for a special bean.
+When you have plenty of saved seed, give some seeds away to friends, write down for them the name of the bean variety, and ask them to grow, label, save and give away seeds themselves to others.
+If you are concerned about your success with seed-saving, we suggest you practise for one season with a variety from our organic bean list as we can send you these as often as you wish.
+Once you get the hang of growing for seed-saving, go for a special bean.
 You can also have the fun of going to a Seed Swap event in the winter.
 Look online for your nearest.
 Growing your own seeds will make you friends, save you money, and prevent these old varieties from becoming extinct, so that future generations can enjoy them too.
 Easy to do !
 See our web pages